vane/prosecco/README.md

 ## Description

-Short, flexible and extendable NLP engine that can produce list of features from text based on provided condtions.
+Slim, flexible and extendable NLP engine that can produce list of features from text based on provided condtions.

 ## Features